Academic Information

 In the event health/safety protocols require it, Whitworth reserves the right to deliver instruction through distanced modes.

 Class attendance is expected and may be included in the calculation of the grade for the class.
 Students who register for courses they do not attend are responsible for dropping the courses officially through the registrar’s office.
 The consequence of not officially dropping a course is a “WW” (withdrew without permission) grade, which calculates as an “F” in the GPA.
-A student should contact the professor of a class if s/he (the student) plans to be absent any day during the first week of the semester/term.
+A student should contact the professor of a class if they (the student) plans to be absent any day during the first week of the semester/term.

 Students who must change their schedule after the fifth day of the semester must do so by completing an Add/Drop form and returning it to the registrar's office with signatures from the course instructor and the students' advisor.
 After the 10th day of the semester, a grade of "W" will be given for any full-semester course that is dropped.
 A grade of "WF" will be given for full-semester courses dropped after the ninth week of the semester.
 See the academic calendar for applicable dates for half-semester courses.
 The last day to drop a course is the final day of regular instruction before final exams.